This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-I recently planned to write a series of articles discussing the concept of reflection in detail.
-Coincidentally, C++26 has introduced a new reflection proposal, and I noticed that there are no related articles on Zhihu, even though this topic is frequently discussed.
-Therefore, I decided to take this opportunity to talk about static reflection in C++, serving as a warm-up for the series.
+Recently, I’ve been planning to write a series of articles discussing the concept of reflection in detail.
+Coincidentally, C++26 has a new reflection proposal, and I noticed there aren’t many related articles on Zhihu, despite this topic being frequently discussed.
+So, I’m taking this opportunity to talk about static reflection in C++, as a warm-up for the series.

 What is Static Reflection?

-First, what is reflection?
-Like many other terms in computer science, it doesn’t have a detailed and precise definition.
-I won’t delve into this question in this article, as I will explain it in detail in subsequent articles.
-The focus of this article is on C++’s static reflection.
+First, what exactly is reflection?
+This term, like many other idioms in computer science, doesn’t have a detailed and precise definition.
+I won’t discuss this question in this article; I’ll explain it in detail in subsequent articles.
+The focus of this article is C++’s static reflection.
 Why emphasize “static”?
-Mainly because when we talk about reflection, we almost always refer to reflection in languages like Java, C#, and Python, where the implementation involves type erasure and runtime information querying.
-This approach inevitably incurs runtime overhead, which clearly violates C++’s principle of zero-cost abstraction.
-To distinguish it from their reflection, we add “static” as a qualifier, indicating that C++’s reflection is done at compile time.
+Mainly because when we usually talk about reflection, we almost always refer to reflection in languages like Java, C#, and Python, and their implementations invariably involve type erasure and querying information at runtime.
+This approach, of course, has unavoidable runtime overhead, which clearly violates C++’s zero-cost abstraction principle.
+To distinguish it from their reflection, the qualifier “static” is added, also indicating that C++’s reflection is completed at compile time.
 Of course, this statement still lacks some rigor.
-A detailed discussion will be provided in subsequent articles.
-For now, you just need to know that C++’s static reflection is different from Java, C#, and Python’s reflection and is primarily done at compile time.
+A detailed discussion will be provided in subsequent articles; you just need to know that C++’s static reflection is different from Java, C#, and Python’s reflection, and it is primarily completed at compile time.

 Type as Value

-We all know that as C++ versions continue to update, the capabilities of compile-time computation are constantly improving.
-Through constexpr/consteval functions, we can largely reuse runtime code directly, making compile-time computation more convenient.
-This completely replaces the old method of using template metaprogramming for compile-time computation.
-Not only is it easier to write, but it also compiles faster.
+As we all know, with the continuous updates of C++ versions, the capabilities of compile-time computation have been constantly enhanced.
+Through constexpr/consteval functions, we can largely reuse runtime code directly, making compile-time computation convenient.
+This has completely replaced the method of using template metaprogramming for compile-time computation from a long time ago.
+It’s not only easier to write but also compiles faster.

-In C++03/98, we could only achieve this through template recursive instantiation, and we couldn’t reuse the code at runtime.
+In C++03/98, we could only achieve this through recursive template instantiation, and the code could not be reused at runtime.

 template<int N>